-- b.
-Supported Living Category 2 (Moderate Support) routinely accommodates between 8-14 hours a week of focused DSP attention and up to 5 hours monthly of nursing.
+- of nursing.
 Focused DSP attention may be more or less than 14 hours on a given week, based on the person's needs and ISP. - c.
 Supported Living Category 3 (Extensive Support) routinely accommodates between 15-28 hours a week of focused DSP attention and frequent (up to 10 hours a month) nursing services.
 Focused DSP attention may be more or less than 28 hours on a given week, based on the person's needs and ISP. - d.
 Supported Living Category 4 (Extraordinary Medical/ Behavioral Support) routinely accommodates the need for more than 28 hours a week of focused individualized DSP attention.
-Focused DSP attention may be more or less than 28 hours on a given week, based on the person's needs and ISP. - 6.7.
-An average of five hours of nutritional counseling must be available annually when clinically indicated and recommended by the IDT. and clinically indicated. - 7.8.
+Focused DSP attention may be more or less than 28 hours on a given week, based on the person's needs and ISP. - 7.
+An average of five hours of nutritional counseling must be available annually when clinically indicated and recommended by the IDT. - 8.
 At least one DSP who works directly with the person must be available to attend IDT meetings and additional staff input must also be collected for IDT consideration. - 9.
-The nurse must attend, in person or by phone, the annual IDT_ISP meeting and any other IDT meeting where health issues are on the agenda for anyone with high e-CHAT acuity. - 10.
-A person receiving DD Waiver services is subject to mandatory in-home visitation by the State of NM to ensure the health and safety of the individual.
+The nurse must attend, in person or by phone, the annual ISP meeting and any other IDT meeting where health issues are on the agenda for anyone with high e-CHAT acuity. - 10.
+A person receiving DD Waiver services is subject to mandatory in-home visitation by the State of NM to promote the health and safety of the individual.
 All Service Providers must comply with facilitating these visits.
-Whether a service provider has direct support personnel (DSP) or contractors the Service Provider must ensure staff complies to facilitate home visits by the State of NM.
+Whether a service provider has direct support personnel (DSP) or contractors the Service Provider must ensure staff complies to facilitate home visits by trained State of NM staff.